RVCC-IDMX/about-me-belaltamraz/README.md

 Save

-This project was the first ever website I made and I lerned alot from
+This project was the first ever website I made and I lerned alot from it.
+This is my first my time ever even touching code in my life and I just could't understand it.
+It just looked like a bunch of random word's and number's next each other.
+To be honest I never started learning much until After thanksgiving break when I started understading How the style.css works and how to give each section An id.
+Once I leraned that part everything was kind of simple.
+Everything seemed to start clicking Right away.